SoftwareShepherds/EscapeVelocity/content/post/my-first-day.md

 I had come to a pivotal point in my career that wouldn't become obvious until years later.
 In this moment, as an unknown quantity charged with leading a team in a "traditional" company, I decided to stubbornly (and maybe selfishly) stick to what I knew: how we did things at Startup.
 And while I respected that people got value out of a lot of the existing processes and paperwork, I wanted something different.
 I wanted to create an environment- a bubble- in Insurance Corp where my team could thrive.

 You can too.
 Practical leadership is not about grand speeches or having the authority to take a single action that acutely changes course; it's in the banality of every day.
 No one conversation or meeting is make or break, but daily we come to small forks in the road, and in aggregate the directions we pick can have a profound impact.
-In what follows I'll share examples and concrete, practical advice for forking.
+In what follows I'll share personal examples and concrete, practical advice for navigating forks.

 So there I was, leader-by-default, and I figured what do I have to lose?